mbforbes/website-3/README.md

 ## TODO

-- [ ] great `| url` removal (big thing's gonna be fixing link graph builder... wonder if I should finally switch to running in Eleventy)
 - [ ] big top img background placeholder (may be impossible)
 - [ ] new analytics
 - [ ] wider code